Notable Children's Books - 2025

 Weirdo.
 By Tony Weaver Jr. Illus. by Jes and Cin Wibowo.
 First Second, $22.99 (9781250772862)

-Science, history, and art converge in a vibrant and playful exploration of color.
+Science, history, and art converge in this vibrant and playful exploration of color.

-Confused by her mother’s decision to flee across the country, 12-year-old Fern tries to find a way back to the commune where they once lived, uncovering disturbing truths about The Ranch along the way.
+Confused by her mother’s decision to flee across the country, 12-year-old Fern tries to find a way back to the commune where they once lived, uncovering disturbing truths about it along the way.
 (Newbery Honor Book)

 ALL AGES